xiaoronglv/CKAD-exercises/d.configuration.md

 ### Get the value of mysecret2

-> :warning: 2023-07-18 note: kubectl describe mysecret2 doesn't work
+> :warning: The value is encoded, you can't get the value though kubectl describe mysecret2, use the base64 command to decode it.

 <details><summary>show</summary>
 <p>